Landmark Guided Active Exploration with State-specific Balance Coefficient: Related Work

 \subsection{Subgoal Selection}

-When employing deep reinforcement learning to solve complex sequential decision-making tasks, selecting appropriate subgoals for the agent can be an effective strategy.
-Several studies\cite{ref29, ref30, ref31, ref32, ref33} focus on learning goal-conditioned value functions and rationally design reward functions to make the value function reflect the reachability between two states.
+When deep reinforcement learning is employed to solve complex sequential decision tasks, selecting appropriate subgoals for the agent can be an effective strategy.
+Several studies \cite{chane2021goal,li2022hierarchical,nasiriany2019planning,pong2018temporal,zhang2021world} focus on learning goal-conditioned value functions and rationally design reward functions to make the value function reflect the reachability between two states.
 These approaches allow for planning in the goal space based on reachability, with states on the planned path selected as subgoals.
-With good perception of the environment map, some rule-based methods\cite{ref3, ref34, ref35} utilize heuristic search method to find an optimal trajectory, and sample subgoals along the trajectory based on physical priors.
-After utilizing a value function to learn the reachability between states in the state space, L3P\cite{ref32} clusters the candidate states based on their reachability, with each cluster center representing a potential landmark.
-Then, a sparse topological graph is constructed with the potential landmarks as nodes and reachability as edges.
-Finally, subgoals are generated by conducting graph search algorithm on the constructed graph.
-On the other hand, HIGL\cite{ref11} uses coverage-based sampling and novelty to sample landmarks from the replay buffer.
-To facilitate effective exploration with reasonable subgoals, the latest work HESS\cite{ref15} samples candidate landmarks in the neighborhood of the agent’s current state and selects subgoals based on the measures of novelty and potential.
+After utilizing a value function to learn the reachability between states in the goal space, L3P \cite{zhang2021world} clusters the candidate states based on their reachability, with each cluster center representing a potential landmark.
+On the other hand, HIGL \cite{kim2021landmark} uses coverage-based sampling and novelty to sample landmarks from the replay buffer.
+To facilitate effective exploration with reasonable subgoals, HESS \cite{liactive} samples candidate landmarks in the neighborhood of the agent’s current state and selects subgoals based on the measures of \textit{novelty} and \textit{potential}.
 This active exploration strategy avoids introducing additional non-stationarity and speeds up the learning process of the hierarchical policy.
-Like previous works\cite{ref11, ref32}, we also utilize a goal-conditioned value function to plan landmarks in the goal space.
-We designed a measure of \textit{prospect} based on the landmarks.
-Considering measures of \textit{novelty} and \textit{prospect} to select subgoals, we proposed an active hierarchical exploration strategy.
+Like previous works \cite{pong2018temporal,zhang2021world}, we also utilize a goal-conditioned value function to plan landmarks in the goal space.
+We design a measure of \textit{prospect} based on the landmarks.
+Considering the measures of \textit{novelty} and \textit{prospect} to select subgoals, we propose an active hierarchical exploration strategy.